Page last updated: 7 Oct 2024

 - Brandenburg Gate, Berlin: An 18th-century neoclassical monument that has stood through the city’s history and today is a symbol of unity and peace.

-- Cologne Cathedral: A stunning Gothic cathedral with its detailed architecture and twin spires that dominate the skyline of Cologne.
+- Cologne Cathedral: A Gothic cathedral with its detailed architecture and twin spires that dominate the skyline of Cologne.

-- The Black Forest: A picturesque forested mountain range in Baden-Württemberg, known for its dense evergreens and quaint villages.
+- The Black Forest: A forested mountain range in Baden-Württemberg, known for its dense evergreens and quaint villages.

 - Neuschwanstein Castle: The famous 19th-century hilltop fairy-tale castle built by King Ludwig II.

-- The Harz Mountains: Known for its enchanting forests, medieval towns, and the legendary Brocken, the highest peak.
+- The Harz Mountains: Known for its forests, medieval towns, and the legendary Brocken, the highest peak.

 Germany Travel Statistics Resources